fulpstation/fulpstation/fulp_modules/tg_edits.md

 - .github\workflows\compile_changelogs.yml > Same as above.

+- code\game\world.dm > Marked by a "FULP EDIT" comment: copies a bit of code to make 'GLOB.fulp_changelog_hash' functional.
 ## All Fulp files not contained within /fulp_modules/

 - code/__DEFINES/fulp_defines > Contains all of our defines